Top 10 shore excursions Sweden and Norway

 You may recognize the port of Geirangerfjord even if you have never been there.
 It is one of the most photographed views by tourists and professionals alike.
 And is featured on many cruise websites and brochures.
 Sailing into Geirangerfjord is nothing short of dramatic.

 As there is only one pier, your cruise ship will most likely tender you into the port, and from there, you can walk into the village.
 However, the selection of excursions is excellent.
-The firm favorite here is a scenic hike which is not for the faint-hearted.
+The firm favorite here is a scenic hike not for the faint-hearted.
 With your guide, a walk with outstanding views will take around 4 hours.
-If your kids are 12 or over, then they will be able to join you.
+If your kids are 12 or over, they can join you.
 Otherwise, when traveling with younger children, we recommend a bus excursion.

-When looking at the shore excursion that offers hiking, ensure it includes a visit to a traditional herbal goat farm; you will feel like you have stepped back in time to a simpler life.
+When looking at the shore excursion that offers hiking, ensure it includes visiting a traditional herbal goat farm; you will feel like you have returned to a simpler life.

 Before returning to your cruise ship, drop in at the Hotel Union Øye.
 Dating back to 1891, this is an old fjord castle.
 Fully renovated but keeping its Norwegian old-world charm, this hotel is popular with tourists looking for the perfect spot to salmon fish in the summer months.